I just see these people out there just getting so irritated over our high-definition sound.

 Okay.

-Active duty military will be paid for a week, and there are bills pending in both the House and Senate to secure military pay even during a shutdown.
+And there are bills pending in both the House and Senate to secure military pay even during a shutdown.

-But he's gonna get paid.
+But he's going to get paid.

-I guarantee if he doesn't get paid at the time, the back pay will happen.
+I guarantee you, if he doesn't get paid at the time the backpay will happen, they always have been paid.

-Just, you know, not for nothing, like just thinking of like, you know, He's he's been to Iraq twice.
+Just, you know, not for nothing, like just thinking of like, you know, he's been to Iraq twice.

-You know, it's like it just seems like you know, one of those questions like why would that even be a possibility that he wouldn't get paid?
+You know, it's like, it just seems like, you know, one of those questions, like, why would that even be a possibility that he wouldn't get paid?

-I was thinking that's outlandish.
+You know, I was thinking, that's outlandish.

 Why would that even be a question of him getting paid?

-I would just figure that it would just happen.
+You know, I would just figure that it would just happen.

 Yeah.

-Uh and your husband will get paid.
+And your husband will get paid.

 Okay.